iSirThijs/web-app-from-scratch-1920/README.md

 # Data sources
 This project features from the game database [RAWG](https://rawg.io).
 It uses REST GET request with query parameters to obtain the data.

+The API is free to use for personal use and doesn't have any rate limits.

-The return data look like this:
+The return data look like this and already has a good structure, there is not any need for transforming it:
 ```js
 {
   "count": 0,